subhamks007/EAS-503-mkZia/week12/week12.md

 - Matplotlib
 - Seaborn_1
 - Seaborn_2
-- Introduction to Machine Learning
+- Introduction to Machine Learning Tools in Python

 ## General Outline of Machine Learning